I have 13 tattoos as well as several piercings, and I think they're all pretty cool.

 Tattoos are a form of self expression and the human body is an empty canvas.
-You can paint it, pierce it, brand it, and accentuate it with metal, ink and a variety of other body modifications.
+You can paint it, pierce it, brand it, and accentuate it with metal, ink, and a variety of other body modifications.
 Most people get an idea in their head and then visit a tattoo artist who will help them bring their vision to life on their skin.
 Others design their own tattoo artwork or lettering.
 But still others, although eagerly aware of their desire to get a tattoo, actually have no idea what exactly they want to get.
 This does not quell the desire for ink, however, and you shouldn't let it deter you from your ultimate goal.

 Take a look through all your favorite books from over the course of your life.
 Don't just focus on the adult books you've read recently, but the children's books as well.
 Keep a notebook on hand, and as you're flipping through jot down quotes or phrases that jump out at you.
 If it's a children's book, write down the page number that contains a picture you appreciate.
 Although they are geared towards kids, there is often merit in children's books that speak to adults as well.
-Popular volumes like Shel Silverstein's "The Giving Tree", "The Velveteen Rabbit" by Margery Williams and "The Lorax" by Dr. Seuss all offer universal messages of hope and learning.
+Popular volumes like Shel Silverstein's The Giving Tree, The Velveteen Rabbit by Margery Williams and The Lorax by Dr. Seuss all offer universal messages of hope and learning.
 Check out Literary Tattoos for more idea inspiration.

 Song lyrics make for great lettering tattoos.
 Everyone has at least one song that follows them everywhere.
 Think of a tune that has inspired your creativity or played in the background as you went through a difficult time period.
 Before getting it tattooed, make sure you do a lyrics search just to ensure you've got all the wording right.
 If you enjoy classical music such as Beethoven or Mozart which has no lyrics, consider getting the corresponding music notes instead.
 Music staffs look great wrapped around the upper arm, wrist or ankle.
 CD albums or record covers are another great place to look for inspiration.
-Many of them contain amazing works of graphic design varying in size, shape and simplicity.
+Many of them contain amazing works of graphic design varying in size, shape, and simplicity.
 Band logos or symbols, like the AFI winged bat or H.I.M.'s heartagram are two very popular choices.
 Click here for more examples of music tattoos.

 If you're lucky, you may be able to do a search and find a complete copy of the movie's screenplay online.
 You can then scour the script for good excerpts.
-Some people are dead set on replicating the quote exactly as it is said in the film, whereas others are content with paraphrasin, or leaving out what they consider to be "nonessential" words for the sake of brevity.
+Some people are dead set on replicating the quote exactly as it is said in the film, whereas others are content with paraphrasing, or leaving out what they consider to be "nonessential" words for the sake of brevity.
 This is especially true if the area you're looking to tattoo is small.
 Another option is to just take the most important word from the quote and get that tattooed by itself.
 For example, my friend Megan wanted the biblical verse where Jesus counsels Peter to forgive someone who has transgressed him not just seven times, but seventy times seven.
 However, since the spot where she wanted to get tattooed was on her wrist, she decided to get "70 x 7" in lieu of the entire verse.